solidsgroup/alamo/Readme.md

 ## Testing ##

-Upon successful compilation, run tests by
+Upon successful compilation, run tests by typing

     ./bin/test-3d-debug-g++

-The output will indicate wether the tests pass or fail.
+The output will indicate whether the tests pass or fail.
 If you are committing changes, you should always make sure the tests pass in 2 and 3 dimensions before committing.

 ## Common Error Messages ##

-The following are some common error messages and problems encountered.
+The following are some common error messages and problems encountered:

 * `MLLinOp: grids not coarsenable between AMR levels`:
   This is a conflict in the **multigrid solver** because the grid size is not a power of 2.